efogtech/endgame-trackball/ASSEMBLY.md

 You can install [ZMK Studio](https://zmk.studio/download) to reconfigure it, or just go ahead with using it as is.

 > [!TIP]
 > Please make sure your adapters or BTUs are inserted fully.
 It's a tight fit and might require some force.

+It is highly recommended to either build a fresh firmware, or download one from the product page, to ensure having up-to-date bugfixes and updates.